viamrobotics/docs/docs/components/encoder/am5.md

 ---

 The [`AM5-AS5048`](https://ams.com/en/as5048a) encoder is an absolute encoder that uses an I2C or SPI interface to connect.
+This model supports the [AS5048A](https://ams.com/en/as5048a) sensor.

 ## Requirements

-1. To configure an AM5-AS5048 encoder, you must add an I2C bus to your board:
+1. To configure an AM5-AS5048 encoder, you must configure an I2C bus on your [board](../../board):

     ```json-viam
     {